2018–2019 Iranian general strikes and protests: March

 On 3 March, teachers across Iran started a three-day nationwide sit in, in protest to low living wages and unfavourable job conditions.
 This is the third sit in this year by teachers across Iran.
 The same day, railway workers in Andimeshk went on strike to protest unpaid wages and blocked the Ahvaz to Mashhad train from running its route.
 The families of Esmail Bakhshi and Sepideh Gholian also gathered in front of the judiciary in Shush to protest their arrest.

 The following day on 4 March, mobile bazars in Tehran, Tabriz, Ahvaz, Mashhad, and Isfahan went on strike to protest the new initiative started by the Ministry of Communications which prevents them from registering the smartphones they want to sell.

 On 5 March, workers of Chamshir Dam in Gachsaran went on strike and gathered outside the governorate to protest 14 months of unpaid wages.
 On the same day, workers of the Ministry of Agriculture gathered in front of the parliament building in Tehran and protested their low wages.
 Railway strikes also continued in Tabriz and Lorestan province.

 On 6 March, Foolad retirees took to the streets in Isfahan due to low pensions.
 The protestors chanted "Our revolution was a mistake" and "Rouhani the liar, resign".
 Teachers again took the streets on 7 March in multiple cities across Iran.
 Protests were reported in Kermanshah, Urmia, Ardabil, Mashhad, and Isfahan.

 May

 On 1 May (May day), workers, students, and teachers gathered in front of the parliament building in Tehran to protest poor economic conditions, and lack of individual rights.
 Protesters chanted "Workers, teachers, students, unite" and "High costs and inflation are hurting people's lives".
 The security forces clamped down on the protests and 40 demonstrators were arrested.

 On 2 May, teachers across 13 provinces in Iran protested their poor work and living conditions.
 The security forces arrested at least three teachers in Tehran.

-June

-On 23 June, protestors in Kermanshah could be seen wearing yellow vests in inspiration by the French Yellow vests movement.